adriaandotcom/laspalmas.adriaan.io/visitors.md

         document.querySelector('ul.visitors').appendChild(item);
       });

-      document.querySelector('.visitors-last-updated').textContent = 'This if automatically pulled out of my calendar and I last changed it at ' + formatDate(new Date(data.updated)) + '.';
+      document.querySelector('.visitors-last-updated').textContent = 'This is automatically pulled out of my calendar and I last changed it at ' + formatDate(new Date(data.updated)) + '.';
     } else {
       // We reached our target server, but it returned an error }